Vivado/Vitis HLS Backend

 }

-We can see that the generated code preserves the same structure as the IR, and inserts necessary headers and pragmas for Vivado HLS.
-The generated code can be directly passed to Vivado HLS to generate RTL designs.
+We can see that the generated code preserves the same structure as the IR, and inserts necessary headers and pragmas for Vivado/Vitis HLS.
+The generated code can be directly passed to Vivado/Vitis HLS to generate RTL designs.

-We also provide an easy way to invoke Vivado HLS from Allo.
-Users can simply provide the synthesis mode that are supported by Vivado HLS (e.g., csim, csyn, cosim, and impl), and the target project folder name.
+We also provide an easy way to invoke Vitis HLS from Allo.
+Users can simply provide the synthesis mode that are supported by Vitis HLS (e.g., csim, csyn, sw_emu, hw_emu, and hw), and the target project folder name.
 Allo will automatically generate the HLS project and invoke the compiler to generate the RTL design.

 You will see a gemm.prj folder is generated in the current directory: